PixelGuys/Cubyz/GAME_DESIGN_PRINCIPLES.md

 When balancing the game, keep in mind how players might interact with the world, the wildlife, and each other.

 ### 2OP4ME
 At no point should the player be extremely hard to kill.
-Armor, tools, accessories, and buffs should be designed around aiding the player in skill-based encounters, not making them win regardless of skill.
+Armor, tools, accessories, and buffs should be designed around aiding the player in skill-based encounters, not letting them win regardless of skill.

 ### Trade-offs
 If the player is given something to aid them, then it should have an appropriate take-away to balance it.